Father, 2 young children ordered off Air Canada flight after boarding

 U.S. regulations state that passengers denied boarding when flying from a U.S. destination — even on a Canadian airline — are entitled to 400 per cent of the one-way fare (to a maximum of US$1,350) if they are delayed more than four hours.

 The family didn't get another flight until more than five hours later.
-If the U.S. rules applied to their situation, the Moores would have each been awarded $1,350.
+If the U.S. rules apply to their situation, the Moores should be awarded $1,350 each.

 CBC News asked Air Canada about more compensation for the Moores.
 It did not directly respond, instead emphasizing that it still believes American Airlines was to blame because it failed to issue Kerri Moore an e-ticket.